Where is Bhutan Located? A Quick Geography Lesson | Druk Asia

 Have you ever wondered where Bhutan is located?
 This small, landlocked country tucked away in the Eastern Himalayas is a hidden gem waiting to be discovered.
 Bhutan's unique geography and strategic location make it a fascinating destination for travelers and geography enthusiasts alike.
 In this quick geography lesson, we will explore Bhutan's location on the world map, its neighboring countries, and the geographical features that shape its landscape.

-Bhutan's Location on the World Map
+Bhutan's Geographical Location on the World Map

 Bhutan, often referred to as the "Land of the Thunder Dragon," is nestled in the heart of Asia.
 Located in the southern part of the continent, Bhutan shares its borders with two countries: India to the south, east, and west, and China to the north.
 To visualize Bhutan's position, take a look at the map below: